apache/cordova-labs/README.md

 Firefox OS is an open source operating system for smartphones and tablet computers being developed by Mozilla.
 It is designed to allow HTML5 applications to integrate directly with the device's hardware using JavaScript.

-cordova-b2g allows developers to use the cross platform APIs in Cordova to target the Firefox OS.
+cordova-firefoxos allows developers to use the cross platform APIs in Cordova to target the Firefox OS.
 Most APIs are just proxied to the matching Firefox OS API calls.

 Getting Started